The Detroit Experiment

-The Detroit Experiment is a 2003 studio album by The Detroit Experiment, a collaborative project including DJ/producer Carl Craig, saxophonist Bennie Maupin, trumpeter Marcus Belgrave, pianist Geri Allen, and violinist Regina Carter.
+The Detroit Experiment is a 2003 studio album by The Detroit Experiment, a collaborative project including DJ/producer Aaron Levinson, saxophonist Bennie Maupin, trumpeter Marcus Belgrave, pianist Geri Allen, and violinist Regina Carter.
 It peaked at number 17 on the Billboard Jazz Albums chart, as well as number 24 on the Top Dance/Electronic Albums chart.

 It is the second entry in a series of albums, the first being The Philadelphia Experiment (2001) and the third being The Harlem Experiment (2007).